nginxinc/nginx-one-workshops/labs/lab7/readme.md

 <br/>

-Grafana is a data visualization tool, which contains a time series database and graphical web presentation tools.
-Grafana imports the Prometheus scraper page statistics into it's database, and allows you to create Dashboards of the statistics that are important to you.
+Grafana is a data visualization tool, which contains a time-series database and graphical web presentation tools.
+Grafana uses the Prometheus scraper page statistics as a DataSource, and allows you to create Dashboards of the statistics that are important to you.

 1. Log into the Web console access for Grafana at <http://localhost:3000>.
 The default Login should be user/pass of `admin/admin`.
 This will present the main Grafana page.